What it Means

 - Pitch Deck Interest: Links Created: -7.6%

 We’ve had another week showing increasing investor interest.
-This was paired with founders sending out less decks and investors spending slightly more time per deck.
+This was paired with founders sending out fewer decks and investors spending slightly more time per deck.
 These conditions are very good for founders looking to send out a pitch deck.
 Investors are showing interest, and they’re spending more time per deck.
 We recommend adding a slide to your deck that shows how you expect COVID-19 to impact your business and market opportunity over the coming 12-18 months.

 Apr 6, 2020